+- Novice level Classes are on lead, Ada. vanced and Excellent levels are off lead

+- b.
+No treats or toys in Rally Ring.

+- A = Handler/dog first year c.

+- B = Experienced handler/dog

+- d.
+D.

+- A Premium = 70-100 points

+- B Premium = 60-69 points

+- C Premium = 59 points and below

+- 25. Agility:

+- a.
+Agility exhibitors must assist in the setting up and tearing down of agility equipment to be able to participate

+- b.
+Dogs that receive qualifying scores (A premiums) in Agility in the A category MUST show in the B category in that same division, unless they have received three qualifying scores during the year.
+In order to move to the next level of competition three (3) qualifying scores with documentation (score sheets) are required.
+This is for any dog event the said dog has received qualifying score, not just at the Calhoun County Fair.
+Dogs receiving B or C premiums may show the next year in the B Division of the same class.

-- c.
-No treats or toys in Agility Ring. - d.
-A plain buckle collar, without any tags and a short lead (4 ft. or less) is a requirement for the agility ring. - e.
-Beginning Agility levels dog is on leash. - Additional requirements available at the MSU Extension and the Fairgrounds Office. - g.
-A Handler/dog first year competing at this - B Experienced Handler/dog - h.
-Agility scoring is as follows: A Premium - 85-100 points
+- No treats or toys in Agility Ring.
+C.

+- A plain buckle collar, without any tags and a short lead (4 ft. or less) is a requirement for the agility ring.

+- e.
+Beginning Agility levels dog is on leash.

+- Additional requirements available at the f.
+MSU Extension and the Fairgrounds Office.

+- A Handler/dog first year competing at this g. level

+- B Experienced Handler/dog

+- h.
+Agility scoring is as follows:

+- A Premium 85-100 points

-B Premium - 60-84 points
+- B Premium 60-84 points

-C Premium - 59 points and below
+- C Premium 59 points and below

+- i.
 Dogs MUST receive "A" premiums in Agility to receive placing ribbons or Awards.

+- 26. Team:

 - a.
-Four dogs, 4 handlers doing Novice exercises. - b.
-All exhibitors in this event must be members of the same youth club to compete as a team. - All exercises will be executed at the same time except the recall. - d.
-For the recall, all dogs, will be left at the same time, called individually, and finished at the same time. - e.
-Four dogs must participate; the four dogs must be noted at the time of entry, an alternate 4th dog may be listed. - Dogs must be Novice level or higher.
-(No Pre-Novice or Beginning Novice levels) - A Premium = 800-1000 points B Premium = 600-799 points C Premium = 599 points and below
+Four dogs, 4 handlers doing Novice exercises.

+- All exhibitors in this event must be memb. bers of the same youth club to compete as a team.

+- All exercises will be executed at the same c. time except the recall.

+- For the recall, all dogs, will be left at the d. same time, called individually, and finished at the same time.

+- Four dogs must participate; the four dogs must be noted at the time of entry, an alternate 4th dog may be listed.

+- Dogs must be Novice level or higher.
+(No f.
+Pre-Novice or Beginning Novice levels) A Premium = 800-1000 points

+- g.
+B Premium = 600-799 points

+- C Premium = 599 points and below